 What to Expect in Virgin Gorda

 Virgin Gorda is a pretty laid-back island.
-You can expect to spend your days relaxing on the beach, hiking through the jungle, or snorkeling in the crystal clear waters.
+You can expect to spend your days relaxing on the beach, hiking through the jungle, or snorkeling in crystal-clear waters.
 There are also a few small towns and villages where you can find restaurants, bars, and shops.
 The island is pretty hilly, so be prepared for some steep inclines.
 The views from the top are always worth it!

 The weather on Virgin Gorda is pretty consistent throughout the year – expect warm temperatures and plenty of sunshine.
 The rainy season is from May to November.
 Even then, rainfall is typically only in the form of brief showers.

 Virgin Gorda is a pretty casual place, so pack your clothes accordingly.
 Swimsuits, shorts, and t-shirts are standard beachwear, and you’ll want to bring along some light layers for the evenings.
 If you’re planning on doing any hiking, be sure to pack closed-toe shoes and insect repellent.
 And don’t forget your sunscreen!
 The sun is strong year-round on Virgin Gorda.
 If you need help, we have our travel prep list to minimize your packing.

 Things to Do in Virgin Gorda

 There’s no shortage of things to do on Virgin Gorda, but here are a few of the most popular activities: